-North Korea's Kim to allow international inspections in bid to revive nuclear talks
+North Korea's Kim agree to inspections in bid to salvage nuclear talks

 Those U.S. steps could include an end-of-war declaration, South Korea’s national security adviser, Chung Eui-yong, told reporters.

+The neighbors remain still technically at war because the Korean War ended in armistice and not a peace treaty.

-North Korea has consistently refused to give up its nuclear arsenal unilaterally, and stressed that a formal declaration to end the 1950-53 Korean War should come first.
+North Korea has consistently refused to give up its nuclear arsenal unilaterally, and stressed that the United States should first agree to a formal declaration ending the war.

-“I don’t think President Moon got everything he was seeking, but Kim gave Moon some tangible things for which he can take credit and some forward progress in terms of beginning a more substantive discussion and increased activity focused on denuclearization,” said Michael Madden, an analyst at the Stimson Centre’s 38 North in Washington.

 Satellite images and other evidence in recent months have suggested North Korea is continuing to work on its nuclear program clandestinely.

-“I think we should take these steps as very positive, but remember that North Korea is still taking baby steps,” said Melissa Hanham, a senior research associate at the James Martin Centre for Nonproliferation Studies.

-“We don’t have a timeline, and we also don’t have any guarantees about the larger nuclear and missile programs.”
+Seo Yu-suk, a research manager at the Institute of North Korean Studies in Seoul, said the facilities at Dongchang-ri and Yongbyon are “almost obsolete” and the North has mobile missile launchers that are easier to use and harder to detect, while there are likely covert sites elsewhere.

-The two Koreas agreed to begin construction to reconnect railways and roads within this year.
+The two Koreas agreed to begin construction to reconnect railways and roads linking the countries within this year.
 They will also work to restart a joint factory park in the North border city of Kaesong and tours to the North’s Mount Kumgang resort, when conditions are met.

 But some experts worry those projects could constitute a violation of U.N.
 Security Council sanctions aimed at drying up resources for Pyongyang’s weapons programs, and upset Washington.